GeorgiDS9/full-stack-open-part2/phonebook/README.md

 # Helsinki Open Full Stack Course (2024-2025)

-## Part 2 b-e (Forms, getting data from Server and Stlying the App)
+## Part 2 b-e (Forms, getting data from Server and Styling the App)

 ### Intro

-This repository contains the exercises 2.6-2.20 (i.e. building an application in React) for **Part 2 b-e** of the Helsinki University Full Stack Open course (2024-2025).
+This repository contains the exercises 2.6-2.20 for **Part 2 b-e** of the Helsinki University Full Stack Open course (2024-2025).
 This course is designed to teach modern full-stack web development techniques and technologies.
 The course can be found at this [link](https://fullstackopen.com/en/about/).

 This part is described [here](https://fullstackopen.com/en/part2).